Getting Started

 # Serving over HTTP

-The easiest (and most performant!) way to expose your API over HTTP is to use the optional caliban-quick module:
+The easiest (and most performant!) way to expose your API over HTTP is to use the optional caliban-quick module based on zio-http (opens new window).

-And then you can serve your GraphQL API over HTTP using a single command:
+You can then serve your GraphQL API over HTTP using a single command:

 port = 8080,